Skip to content

 Compare real rates after fees and lock-ups

 Headline APY can be misleading.
 Check whether rates require locking funds, holding the platform's native token, or meeting minimum balances.
 A 10% APY with a 90-day lock-up may be worse than 7% APY with instant withdrawals, depending on your needs.
+See our guide to choosing a crypto exchange to understand platform selection criteria.

 Never over-allocate to a single platform